AlexeerCT/Simple-Backend-MSSQL-With-NodeJS/README.md

-# Sign Up & Log In app - React, NodeJS and SQL Server
+# Backend with routes app - NodeJS and SQL Server

 __If it works for you, give me a star! ⭐__